bruvzg/godot_tl/README.md

 BiDi, shaping and basic text layout for Godot Engine.

+(Test version for the Godot 4.0 branch, module only.)

 ## Dependencies

-- Godot 3.1+
+- Godot 4.0
 - C++14 compiler
-- Meson build system (for gdnative module build only)
 - SCons build system

 ## Compiling (as builtin module)